 How to perfect haystack cookies:

-It is all about that boil time.
-You do not stir together the ingredients, for 1 minute for quick and 2 minutes for old fashioned, and remove from heat.
+It is all about that boiling time.
+You do not stir together the ingredients over heat for 1 minute for quick cooking oats and 2 minutes for old fashioned oats, and remove from heat.
 You set the timer for your minutes AFTER the mixture is begins a pretty rapid boil, and remove from heat IMMEDIATELY after the timer goes off.
+You will need a timer for best results, not just counting in your head.

 So many people make the mistake of setting the timer after all the ingredients are added or remove it from heat too soon.
-The boiling instructions are everything.
+The boiling instructions are everything for perfect consistency.
+The types of oats also matter.
+See more information below in the full recipe card.

 No Bake Cookies Didn't set up?